flashxio/FlashX-doc/index.md

 programming interface for large-scale graph analysis.
 FlashGraph is able to scale to billion-node graphs in a single machine and significantly outperforms state-of-art distributed graph analysis frameworks at this scale.
-* FlashMatrix is a matrix computation engine that provides a small set of generalized matrix operations to express varieties of data mining and machine learning algorithms.
+* FlashMatrix is a matrix computation engine that provides generalized matrix operations (GenOps).
+FlashMatrix uses a small set of GenOps to support a large variety of matrix operations and express varieties of data mining and machine learning algorithms.
 It keeps matrices on SSDs to scale to very large datasets.

 FlashX provides the R programming interface to process datasets at a scale of